Stigmond/EventTrackerProject/README.md

 ## Instructions

 If you have any interest in reviewing any of the encounters, you simply have to click on any of the encounters.
-All details will then be displayed to the right, including the date of the encounter, the entity involved, the geographical location of the encounter,  a visual representation of the entity involved, and a brief description of the encounter.
+All pertinent details will then be displayed to the right, including an image of the entity involved, and a brief narrative of the encounter.

-Upon loading the specific encounter, User will immediately have the opportunity to make changes to the entry should they feel it necessary.
-All fields are modifiable, and any changes can be made into effect upon the clicking of 'update' and affirming the changes.
+Upon loading the specific encounter, User will be given the  option to change/update the entry should they feel it necessary, or delete it altogether.
+All descriptive fields are modifiable, and any changes can be made into effect upon the clicking of 'update'.
 Alternatively, should User feel the encounter no longer needs to be included in the database, they can choose to delete it outright by clicking on the 'delete' button.
-Here, they will also be prompted to confirm deletion, and will be given a supplemental notification if deletion is successful.
+Any actions taken to modify or remove the database will occur immediately and the changes will be immediately reflected in the index.

-Lastly, if User wishes to add an encounter, the option is made available at the bottom of the page.
+Lastly, if User wishes to add an encounter, this option is made available at the bottom of the index list.
 Based on the difficulty of sometimes obtaining substantial information on these encounters, adding encounters is flexible with the data required.
-After clicking the 'submit' button, the return data is forwarded to the update/display section of the page, so it can be for reviewed for accuracy and updating.
+After clicking the 'submit' button, the index is immediately updated to allow user to review the data entered.
+Cancelling the request will clear the form.

 Have fun!

 ## Technologies Used

+* Angular,
+* JavaScript and JavaType,
+* Visual Studio Code,
 * Java,
-* JavaScript,
 * Document Object Models(DOMs),
 * XmlHttpRequests(XHRs),
 * Gradle,